 Department of Psychology at Illinois State University

 The Audrey J. Grupe Fellowship in School Psychology was established and funded by gifts from Dr. Audrey J. Grupe and Mary Jane McCarthy, to recognize the financial aid they received while pursuing their degrees and to commemorate their professional careers.
-They wish to help fellowship recipients, especially from their home states, earn graduate degrees in school psychology that provide services to children and their families in a school setting.
+They wish to help fellowship recipients, from their home states, earn graduate degrees in school psychology so that the recipients may provide services to children and their families in a school setting.
 Applicants who accept admission to the specialist program in School Psychology and hold an undergraduate degree from an accredited institution in Illinois or Indiana are automatically considered eligible for the Grupe Fellowship.

 Each candidate for the Audrey J. Grupe Fellowship in School Psychology must: